pwillard/CBASIC/manual.md

 *Syntax* : `RAM` <ON/OFF>

 The `RAM` statement allows manual control of the upper 32K of memory space address mode.
-The `RAM ON` statement, switches the Basic ROMREMs off and enables access to the upper 32K of RAM (normal CoCo-3 mode) which normally contains a modified image of the Basic ROMREMs.
-The `RAM OFF` statement does just the opposite, it disables the upper 32K of RAM and enables the Basic ROMREMs to occupy the upper 32K of address space.
+The `RAM ON` statement, switches the Basic ROM's off and enables access to the upper 32K of RAM (normal CoCo-3 mode) which normally contains a modified image of the Basic ROM's.
+The `RAM OFF` statement does just the opposite, it disables the upper 32K of RAM and enables the Basic ROM's to occupy the upper 32K of address space.

-These two statements can be useful when `RAM64K` is not being used and access to some part of the Basic ROMREMs is needed, you simply enable the ROMREMs with a `RAM OFF` statement and when finished, restore to the `RAM64K` mode by using a RAM ON statement.
+These two statements can be useful when `RAM64K` is not being used and access to some part of the Basic ROM's is needed, you simply enable the ROM's with a `RAM OFF` statement and when finished, restore to the `RAM64K` mode by using a RAM ON statement.
 These statements can be used whether or not the `RAM64K` statement has been used to allow accessing these areas of memory.
 When using the `RAM ON/OFF` option, it is necessary to either mask interrupts with the `IRQ ON` statement or provide `ON IRQ` and `ON FIRQ` interrupt handling.

 ==== LPCOPY